 To join the waiting list please email email@example.com

 How many students are in each class?

-We have 9 professional jewellers workbenches within the workshop but can accommodate a maximum of 10 students for private bookings.
+We have 9 professional jewellers workbenches so can accommodate 9 students for private bookings.
 Our term time classes run with 6 students, with an occasional additional student who may join to make up a missed session.